DataTalksClub/stock-markets-analytics-zoomcamp/cohorts/2024/homework 3.md

 As a result, write down the precision score for the remaining predictor (round to three decimal points).
 E.g. if you have 0.57897, your answer should be 0.579.

 ---
-### Question 3 (1 point): Join predictions to the original dataframe
+### Question 3 (1 point): Unique correct predictions from a 10-levels deep decision tree classifier (pred5_clf_10)

 **What is the total number of records in the TEST dataset when the new prediction pred5_clf_10 is better than all 'hand' rules (pred0..pred4)?**

-Here is the task:
-* [Complete the code in 1.4.5] You need to integrate the predictions from the 10-level deep tree into the dataframe "new_df" and name it pred5_clf_10.
-You can recalculate the predictions for all train, validation, and test records, or have only test dataset records filled (and other predictions as NaN).
-* Once you have it, find all records from the TEST dataset when pred5_clf_10 is the only correct prediction for the true growth (is_positive_growth_5d_future==1): i.e., all pred0, ..., pred4 should be equal to 0, pred5_clf_10 and is_positive_growth_5d_future equal to 1.
-* Write down the number of records (INTEGER) from the TEST dataset when pred5_clf_10 is better than all manual (pred0..pred4)
+NOTE: please include `random_state=42` to Decision Tree Classifier init function (line `clf = DecisionTreeClassifier(max_depth=max_depth, random_state=42)`) to ensure everyone gets the same results.

+Suggested solution:
+* Rewrite the '1.4.3 Inference for a decision tree' piece for the Decision Tree Classifier with max_depth=10 (clf_10), so that you fit the model on TRAIN+VALIDATION sets (unchanged from the lecture), but predict on the whole set X_all (to be able to define a new column 'pred5_clf_10' in the dataframe new_df).
+Here is the [link](https://stackoverflow.com/questions/40729162/merging-results-from-model-predict-with-original-pandas-dataframe) with explanation.
+It will solve the problem in 1.4.5 when predictions were made only for Test dataset and couldn't be easily joined with the full dataset.

+* Once you have it, define a new column 'only_pred5_is_correct' similar to 'hand' prediction rules with several conditions: is_positive_growth_5d_future AND is_correct_pred5 should be equal 1, while all other predictions is_correct_pred0..is_correct_pred4 should be equal to 0.

+* Convert 'only_pred5_is_correct' column from bool to int, and find how many times it is equal to 1 in the TEST set.
+Write down this as an answer.

+ADVANCED: define a function that can be applied to the whole row ([examples](https://sparkbyexamples.com/pandas/pandas-apply-function-to-every-row/)) and can find whether some prediction 'predX' (where X is one of the predictions) is uniquely correct.
+It should work even if there are 100 predictions available, so that you don't define manually the condition.

 ---
 ### Question 4: (2 points) Hyperparameter tuning for a Decision Tree